Edit

 Tax amount = 100 EUR

-This parameter can be configured based on the compliance need from tax authority.
+You can configure this parameter based on the compliance needs of the tax authority.

-This feature will only apply for new transactions.
-For tax transaction already saved in TAXTRANS table but not settled yet, system will not recalculate tax amount in tax currency because the exchange rate at time point of posting tax is already missing.
+This feature only applies to new transactions.
+For tax transactions already saved in the TAXTRANS table but not settled yet, the system doesn't recalculate the tax amount in tax currency because the exchange rate at the time of posting tax is missing.

-This feature will add accounting entries that clarify gains and losses from currency exchanges.
-The entries will be made in the realized currency adjustment profit and loss accounts when revaluation is done during sales tax settlement.
+This feature adds accounting entries that clarify gains and losses from currency exchanges.
+The entries are made in the realized currency adjustment profit and loss accounts when revaluation is done during sales tax settlement.
 For more information, see the Tax settlement auto-balance in reporting currency section later in this article.

 Note